Landmark College Lights It Up Blue for World Autism Awareness Day

 Strauch Family Student Center will be illuminated on April 2

 by Solvegi Shmulsky

 Like ADHD and dyslexia, ASD is a neurodevelopmental condition—it is rooted in brain development and first becomes apparent in childhood or even infancy.
 ASD has diverse manifestations, but challenges in the social realm are a central feature.
-On March 28, the Centers for Disease Control released a study showing that one in 68 children has ASD, which is a 30 percent increase over prevalence estimates two years ago.

 How will Landmark College Participate?